-They might confuse you with other competitors, and would distort your marketing performance reporting of that particular campaign.
+They might confuse you with competitors and distort your marketing performance reporting of that particular campaign.

 In that case, you could use all approaches: dedicated phone numbers, dedicated landing pages with QR codes, and always asking where the leads are coming from.

-Why do all this extra work for tracking in the first place?
+Why does all this extra work for tracking in the first place?

-With each marketing campaign, your goal should be to always improve it over time by different tests.
+With each marketing campaign, your goal should always be to improve it over time through different tests.

 To do that, you need to know your test results and where you can improve.

 So, in the context of direct mail, the question you want to ask yourself is which mailer version brings you the most results.

 Once you know that, you can create a new mailer version that competes with the winner mailer version of your most recent campaign.

 And maybe the new version will be even better than the last winner.

-Then you start again, and try to beat the new winner again, and so on.
+Then you start again, try to beat the new winner again, and so on.

-By doing that, you will not only be able to make direct mail for realtors work, but also increase your chances of success and increase even the average key marketing performance indicators of direct mail (a 6% response rate respectively).
+By doing that, you will be able to make direct mail for realtors work and increase your chances of success and even the average key marketing performance indicators of direct mail (a 6% response rate, respectively).